 You can enroll in the tutoring center through a link in the Content area of your online class.
-Once you’re enrolled in the tutoring room, you can access the room using the “Select a course” menu at the top of the screen when inside a course or at https://learn.umuc.edu.
+Once you're enrolled in the tutoring room, you can access the room using the "Select a course" menu at the top of the screen when viewing a course in LEO.

 Online Writing Tutors (Graduate only)